 - Pneumonia Patients Who Required Readmittance to the Facility within 30 Days after Discharge – 17 percent.
 This rate is nearly identical to the Illinois state average of 17.56 percent.

 - Heart Failure Patients Who Required Readmittance to the Facility within 30 Days after Discharge – 22.2 percent.
 This rate is nearly identical to the Illinois state average of 22.09 percent.

 - Heart Attack Patients Who Required Readmittance to the Hospital within 30 Days after Discharge – 17.4 percent, which is nearly identical to the Illinois state average of 17.03 percent.

 Galesburg Illinois Medical Malpractice Lawyers

-If you believe your loved one suffered harm from medical malpractice while a resident at NorthWestern Medicine Delnor Hospital, contact Rosenfeld Injury Lawyers now.
+If you believe your loved one suffered harm from medical malpractice while a resident at NorthWestern Medicine Delnor Hospital, contact Rosenfeld Injury Lawyers LLC now.
 Our reputable Galesburg attorneys provide legal representation to medical mistakes.
 We can ensure that all the necessary paperwork and documentation is filed in the appropriate courthouse.
 In Knox County, the courthouse is located at:

 200 S. Cherry St.

 Circuit Court Clerk Kelly Cheesman